 A host that is a registrant may preempt a reservation and/or registration by executing a Reservation Acquire command, setting the Reservation Acquire Action (RACQA) field to 001b (Preempt), and supplying the current reservation key associated with the host in the Current Reservation Key (CRKEY) field.
-A host that is a registrant may preempt without regard to its current reservation key value by setting the Ignore Existing Key (IEKEY) bit to '1' in the Reservation Register command.
 The preempt actions that occur are dependent on the type of reservation held on the namespace, if any, and the value of the Preempt Reservation Key (PRKEY) field in the command.
 If the host is not a registrant, then the command is aborted with a status of Reservation Conflict.
 The remainder of this section assumes that the host is a registrant.